 How to Make Phone Calls in a Language You Don't Speak

 You need to call the doctor's office, but your English isn't strong enough for medical terminology.
 Or you're traveling abroad and need to call a local business.
 Or you're trying to reach your grandmother's bank in another country.
 Language barriers on the phone are stressful in a way that's hard to explain to someone who hasn't experienced it.
-Mio speaks 70+ languages so you don't have to.
+Here are the options that actually exist — interpreters, free agency services, and what an AI phone agent can and can't do about it.

 Why phone calls are the hardest part